 TAJIKISTAN

-Tajikistan - Magic, Mountains and Kindness
+Tajikistan - Mountains, Nature and Hospitality

 Whether you want to look for snow leopards, explore the Bartang valley or walk a section of the recently marked Pamir Trail, Tajikistan is an adventure travellers’ paradise.